tiny-pilot/tinypilot/.github/pull_request_template.md

 Explanation of the changes, what they achieve, and any design decisions that are worth mentioning.

-Fixes #XX (if there's no associated bug, delete this line)
+Fixes #XX (if there's no associated Github issue, delete this line)

 **Delete this line and everything after before submitting your PR**